nvim-focus/focus.nvim/README.md

 # FAQ

 **Quickfix window opens in the right split always.
-Is this cause by focus.lua?**
+Is this caused by focus.lua?**

 No. This is a [documented](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#quickfix) design decision by core vim, this might be something that can be adjusted upstream.